ydahal1/ydahal1/jokes.md

-I wanted to be a tailor but I didn't suit the job
+The urge to sing the Lion King song is just a whim away.

 [
-Thu Dec 25 00:30:24 UTC 2025
+Fri Dec 26 00:30:42 UTC 2025
  ]